-Christmas is a time to create fond memories and what better way to keep a memento of Christmas than by planting a Christmas tree out in your yard.
-You may wonder “can you plant your Christmas tree after Christmas?” and the answer is yes, you can.
+Christmas is a time to create fond memories, and what better way is there to keep a memento of Christmas than by planting a Christmas tree out in your yard.
+You may wonder, “Can you plant your Christmas tree after Christmas?” and the answer is yes, you can.
 Replanting a Christmas tree requires some planning, but if you are willing to plan ahead, you can enjoy your lovely Christmas tree for years to come.

 How to Plant Your Christmas Tree

 Before you even buy the Christmas tree you will be replanting, you may also want to consider digging the hole that you will be planting the Christmas tree in.
 Chances are the ground will not yet be frozen at that time and by the time Christmas is over the chances that the ground will be frozen will have increased.
 Having a hole ready will help the chances that your tree will survive.

 When you plan on planting a Christmas tree, you need to make sure to purchase a live Christmas tree that has been sold with the root ball still intact.
 Typically, the root ball will come covered by a piece of burlap.
 Once a tree is cut from the root ball, it can no longer be planted outside, so make sure that the trunk and the root ball of the Christmas tree remain undamaged.